 We are often astounded at the variety of apps created by our designers, and every piece of their work reminds us that we are so very lucky to have them.
 They work on a lot of projects and constantly manage to produce vibrant solutions unique to each project.

-The difference between a designer and an app designer is significant. iOS, Android and Windows operating systems all adopt distinct styles, and users on those platforms expect a ‘native’ look and feel.
+The difference between a designer and an app designer is significant. iOS, Android, and Windows operating systems all adopt distinct styles, and users on those platforms expect a ‘native’ look and feel.
 Love it or hate it, a checkbox on an iPhone is a slider, it’s what they expect and it’s what we’d normally provide.
-If you do really hate the slider, we can put in a checkbox, we can customize almost every part of your app if needed and create a device agnostic operation, but it isn’t usually what users expect or want.
+If you really do hate the slider, we can put in a checkbox; we can customize almost every part of your app if needed and create a device agnostic operation, but it isn’t usually what users expect or want.
 It’s hard to use an Android phone effectively if you’re an iPhone aficionado, and vice verse – the platforms are just very different; the changes are apparent from every level down from the main screen to the way a checkbox is rendered.
 Our designers know the platforms well, and know how to make a design that fits best for your app.

 Another significant difference between a designer and an app designer is their knowledge of screen sizes and resolutions.
 Sure you can go online and find out the resolution of an iPhone 7 and setup Photoshop to those dimensions, but wouldn’t it be better if you knew that Sketch was a better tool for the job and made it super easy to export the 2 different image sizes needed for iOS and 3 sizes needed for Android apps.
 The app designer will provide developers with the design assets they need while the inexperienced designer fumbles with Google searches.